wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

       _s = _snext
 ```

-For further information about Q-learning you can check resources from [4,5,6]
+For further information about Q-learning you can check the resources from [4,5,6]

 ### 3.4 Function approximation